thelinuxpirate/sleepy-nvim/README.md

 # Sleepy Nvim

-Sleepy Nvim is my own Neovim configuration of the glorious Nvchad distro
+Sleepy Nvim is my own Neovim configuration built on top of the glorious Nvchad distro

 ### Dependencies
 ```